-Harrington Investments, Inc., located at P.O.
-Box 6108, Napa, California 94581, has notified Halliburton that it intends to present the resolution set forth below to the Annual Meeting for action by the stockholders.
-Their supporting statement for the resolution, along with the Board's statement in opposition, is set forth below.
-As of November 30, 2007, Harrington Investments beneficially owned 200 shares of Halliburton's common stock.
+The General Board of Pension and Health Benefits of the United Methodist Church, located at 1201 Davis Street, Evanston, IL 60201, has notified Halliburton that it intends to present the resolution set forth below to the Annual Meeting for action by the stockholders.
+Whereas clauses preceding the resolution, along with the Board's statement in opposition, are set forth below.
+As of December 1, 2008, the General Board of Pension and Health Benefits of the United Methodist Church beneficially owned at least \$2,000 in market value of shares of Halliburton's common stock.
 Proxies solicited on behalf of the Board will be voted AGAINST this proposal unless stockholders specify a contrary choice in their proxies.